You are here

 About the data

-- The Database does not include information about the benefits of the medicine, so the search results cannot be used to determine if the benefits of taking the medicine outweigh the risks.
+- The Database does not include information about the benefits of the medicine or vaccine, so the search results cannot be used to determine if the benefits of taking the medicine or vaccine outweigh the risks.

-- The Database does not include information about medicines accessed via the special access scheme, authorised prescriber scheme, clinical trial notification scheme or clinical trial exemption scheme; except where the adverse event report also includes a suspected general marketed medicine.
+- The Database does not include information about medicines including vaccines accessed via the Special Access Scheme, Authorised Prescriber scheme, clinical trial notification scheme or clinical trial exemption scheme; except where the adverse event report also includes a suspected general marketed medicine or vaccine.

-- The Database does contain reports involving medicines or products advertised as a medicine that are not on the ARTG (at the time of report entry), where possible this will be indicated in the trade name of the product i.e. Product XX - not on the ARTG.
+- The Database does contain reports involving medicines or products advertised as a medicine or vaccine that are not on the Australian Register of Therapeutic Goods (ARTG).

 - The information in the Database does not include all known side effects.
 Additional information about side effects is in the Consumer Medicines Information and the Product Information available on the TGA website.

-- The search results do not include information from the last three months.
+- The search results do not include information from the last 14 days.
 This is to allow TGA time to review the new reports submitted and code the information.

 - The information in the database is based on the information provided by the reporter.